mfaerevaag/wd/README.md

  * Add warp point to current working directory:

-        wd add test
+        $ wd add foo

     If a warp point with the same name exists, use `add!` to overwrite it.

+    Note, a warp point cannot contain colons, or only consist of only spaces and dots.
+The first will conflict in how `wd` stores the warp points, and the second will conflict other features, as below.

- * From an other directory, warp to test with:
+ * From an other directory (not necessarily), warp to `foo` with:

-        wd test
+        $ wd foo

- * You can warp back to previous directory, and so on, with the puncticulation syntax:
+ * You can warp back to previous directory, and so on, with this dot syntax:

-        wd ..
+        $ wd ..
-        wd ...
+        $ wd ...

     This is a wrapper for the zsh `dirs` function.
     (You might need `setopt AUTO_PUSHD` in your `.zshrc` if you hare not using [oh-my-zshell](https://github.com/robbyrussell/oh-my-zsh)).

  * Remove warp point test point:

-        wd rm test
+        $ wd rm foo

- * List warp points to current directory (stored in `~/.warprc`):

-        wd show

  * List all warp points (stored in `~/.warprc`):

-        wd ls
+        $ wd ls

+ * List warp points to current directory

+        $ wd show

  * Print usage with no opts or the `help` argument.